gbif/data-blog/content/post/2020-11-16-species-api.md

 If you head over to the [API documentation page](https://www.gbif.org/developer/species), you will see that it divides the functions in three categories:

 * **Working with Name Usages**: these are all the calls use to navigate the [GBIF backbone taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) or any other checklists available on GBIF.
 They are used by the [species web interface](https://www.gbif.org/species/search).
+More information [here](https://www.gbif.org/developer/species).
 * **Searching Names**: these are four functions to search for names.
   * The `/species/search` function is used to query the taxon names on the [species web interface](https://www.gbif.org/species/search).
   * The `/species/suggest` function is used by the drop down menu that appear when searching names in the `Scientific name` field in the [occurrence search interface](https://www.gbif.org/occurrence/search?occurrence_status=present&q=).